MagicPoulp/my-env-files-for-emacs-and-git/doc/debian/wine/copy_of_doc/README.md

 aplaymidi -p128:0 /home/gilles/downloads/super.mid
 this will play in a debian shell

-in wine, you can test in the shell (copied from teh wine midi link above, and the wintest.exe and the .mid file must be downloaded):
+in wine, you can test in the shell (copied from the wine midi link above, and the wintest.exe and the .mid file must be downloaded):

 The MCI shell
 One such application is the interactive MCI shell attached to bug #20232, comment #10.
 It allows you to send MCI string commands to any device.
 A sample session goes like this: